tryton/tryton/doc/index.rst

   - The origin country comes from the invoice address.
   - The destination country comes from the address of the warehouse.

+- Stock Consignment:

+  - The origin country comes from the warehouse's address of the location or the delivery address for returned customer shipment.
+  - The destination country comes from the warehouse's address of the location or the delivery address for customer shipment.